-You must maintain legal immigration status while in Canada, and you must have a valid work permit to work in B.C.
+You must have a valid work permit to work in B.C., and you must maintain legal immigration status while in Canada.

 - A BC PNP nomination by itself does not authorize you to work in B.C. - The BC PNP cannot apply for a work permit on your behalf.